As a homemaker, it is tempting to purchase products for each task you have to undertake around the home.

-Hydrogen Peroxide will promote healing of mouth sores or canker sores by cleaning the wound and reducing the number of bacteria in your mouth.
-Dilute a 3 percent solution of hydrogen peroxide with equal parts water, dip a cotton ball or cotton swab into the mixture.
+Hydrogen Peroxide will promote the healing of mouth sores or canker sores by cleaning the wound and reducing the number of bacteria in your mouth.
+Dilute a 3 percent solution of hydrogen peroxide with equal parts water, and dip a cotton ball or cotton swab into the mixture.

 Apply this to the sore at least twice per day.
 Another way to apply this mixture is to use it as a mouth rinse.
 Take a mouth full and swish it around your mouth, then spit.

 10. Beat Bad Breath With A Hydrogen Peroxide Mouthwash

 On the subject of mouth rinses, Hydrogen Peroxide is also great for kicking bad breath to the curb.
 After each brushing or after each meal, whichever occurs more frequently, use 1 part vinegar and 1 part water as a mouthwash.

 This will lift the bacteria that would ordinarily fester over time to freshen your breath.
 This is also a great fluoride-free and effective alternative to conventional mouthwash.